 Forum Virium Helsinki is the City of Helsinki innovation company.
 They co-create urban futures with companies, universities, other public sector organizations and Helsinki residents.
 The mission is to make Helsinki the most functional smart city in the world.
 Image: Forum Virium Helsinki

 The Geological Survey of Finland GTK produces impartial research and services in support of decision-making in industry, academia, and wider society to accelerate the transition to sustainable and carbon-neutral world.
+GTK employs more than 400 experts specialising in mineral economy, circular economy, solutions related to energy, water and the environment, as well as digital solutions.
 Image: GTK

-Haaga-Helia is a business-focused university of applied sciences, with the Malmi campus offering Business Administration studies in Finnish.
+Haaga-Helia is a business-oriented university of applied sciences whose areas of research and development include sustainable futures, pedagogy and learning, working life and expertise, as well as artificial intelligence and digitalisation.
+The Malmi campus offers Business Administration studies in Finnish.
 It caters to adult learners with evening and blended learning options, and the program has a strong emphasis on business.
 Image: Haaga-Helia

-Haaga-Helia is a strongly business-orientated university of applied sciences.
-Its Pasila campus provides degree and specialisation studies, eMBA training, and customized education packages for domestic and international corporate clients.
+Haaga-Helia is a business-oriented university of applied sciences whose areas of research and development include sustainable futures, pedagogy and learning, working life and expertise, as well as artificial intelligence and digitalisation.
+It's Pasila Campus provides degree and specialisation studies, eMBA training, and customized education packages for domestic and international corporate clients.
 Image: Haaga-Helia

 Helsinki Think Company is a non-profit that supports students and researchers in developing innovative solutions to societal challenges through collaboration, workshops, and events.
 They provide co-working spaces and funding opportunities for selected projects.
 Image: Helsinki Think Company / Jonas Simberg